The legendary Apple research group that shaped our world

 Introduced with Mac OS 8 in 1997, Apple Data Detectors parsed plain text to identify specific structures that it could understand.
 Then, ADD would change the text’s appearance to indicate that you can do stuff with it.
 The technology only existed in Apple computers, though, and was not widely used at the time because, aside from starting a new email from an address, they didn’t have much practical use.
 Sure, you could highlight a phone number and add it to a contact to your address book, but you couldn’t call it with a click of a mouse.

 Then the iPhone came along, and Apple Data Detectors made a comeback in a huge way.
-All of the sudden, everything was clickable and actionable.
+All of the sudden, every piece of meaningful was clickable and actionable.
 For instance, a text message containing a physical address could automatically give you the option to open Maps.
 It was so useful and wildly popular that Google and Samsung copied it, which resulted in a lawsuit from Apple–a patent mess that is still going on today.

 The end of an era